randyoyarzabal/chief/docs/README.md

   - Colored prompt
   - Working directory

-## Getting Started
+## Manual Installation

+1. Clone the repo.

-1. Make a copy a config template from the 'templates' directory.
+2. Make a copy a config template from the 'templates' directory.
 Note that it need to be placed outside the root of Chief.

     ```bash
     cp templates/chief_config_template.sh ~/.chief_config.sh